 From the Romans to the Saxons and into the medieval era, the rich tapestry of Britain’s history lies waiting to be discovered in Canterbury.
 Any planned itinerary for the city should include Canterbury Cathedral, one of the nation’s oldest churches.
 While the site dates back to the 6th century, much of its architecture was built in the 1070s, including striking high stone ceilings, palatial columns and stunning alters.
 Also within the historic cathedral walls is the very spot where Thomas Becket was killed – a corner known as the Martyrdom.
 A former Archbishop, Becket was canonised around two years after his death in 1170 by Pope Alexander III, resulting in many people travelling to the Cathedral to this day.

-History fans wanting to whet their appetite for future travels can lose themselves on a 360-degree virtual tour, which guides viewers through astonishing areas such as the Nave, Quire and Trinity Chapel, while offering magnificent views from the top of the bell tower.
+If you’re a history fan wanting to whet whet your appetite for future travels, you can lose yourself on a 360-degree virtual tour, which guides you through astonishing areas such as the Nave, Quire and Trinity Chapel, while offering magnificent views from the top of the bell tower.

-Visitors dreaming of stretching their legs a little further can discover the wonders of the North Downs Way National Trail.
+If you’re dreaming of stretching your legs a little further, you can discover the wonders of the North Downs Way National Trail.
 Steeped in heritage, legends and postcard-pretty British countryside, this is an ideal way to experience Canterbury’s natural beauty on foot.
 Spanning more than 150 miles, the route follows a historic pathway from Farnham to the White Cliffs of Dover, stopping at Canterbury along the way.
 Dream of strolling past fascinating Neolithic sites such as Coldrum Long Barrow, Britain’s first monastery at Waverley Abbey, and impressive Norman Castles including the ruins of Thurnham Castle, as well as endless views across rolling countryside and quaint villages.
 Although this route can take 12 days to complete in its entirety, it can be easily broken up into shorter adventures, with many starting from Canterbury itself.